 - Epidemic/pandemic (do most people understand the difference?)

 And beyond medical terminology, we’re also seeing overly complex words used a lot within press communications.
 Take this example from a CNBC article:

 “Federal health officials say respirator masks can be used for eight hours of continuous or intermittent use and should be discarded after treating an infected patient.”

-We scanned this sentence through VT Readability.
+We scanned this sentence through VT Writer.
 The reader would need almost 16 years of education to understand it.
 The average grade level in the US is 8.
 Some important messages around the pandemic are likely not accessible for the general population.
 Including vulnerable groups, like the aged and people with underlying health conditions.